What is Anti-Aliasing?

-Anti aliasing technology helps removes those artifacts either by aiding the processing of that frame with higher resolution sampling or post processing a frame, detecting edges and softening the jaggies.
+Anti-aliasing helps removes those artifacts either by aiding the processing of that frame with higher resolution sampling or post processing a frame, detecting edges and softening the jaggies.

 Jaggies are less of an issue at higher resolutions, a 4K image should have fewer jaggies than a 1080p image simply due to the density of pixels an an image, the round circle will look rounder with more pixels representing it.